natemcintosh/geographiclib-go/README.md

     - [ ] Examples of direct case on Mars
     - [ ] Examples of inverse case
     - [ ] Examples of calculating an area
+- [ ] Consider switching from having units in names to using github.com/golang/geo/
+which uses types for units.
+It would perhaps involve more allocations; need to do some testing.